ynput/ayon-documentation/website/docs/addon_traypublisher_artist.md

 For context, the Batch mov creator doesn't work. -->

 :::note
-Currently, This creator doesn't work as expected.
+Currently, this creator doesn't work as expected.
-It should be fixed soon.
 :::

 ### CSV Ingest

-This feature allows mass publishing arbitrary files through a CSV file.
+This feature allows for mass publishing of arbitrary files using a CSV file.
-It requires a CSV file and then drag and drop it inside the Tray Publisher.
+Simply provide a CSV file and drag and drop it into the Tray Publisher.

-:::info Missing folders
+:::info Missing Folders
-CSV Ingest also supports creating missing hierarchy folders in case they are missing.
+CSV Ingest also supports creating missing hierarchy folders if they are not present.
 :::

 ![](assets/traypublisher/artist/csv_ingest.png)

 #### Usage
-- Prepare your CSV File.
+- Prepare your CSV file.
+- Select a folder and task from the left side. *This folder will be used for publishing the `CSV file` itself.*
-- Drag & Drop your CSV file
+- Drag and drop your CSV file.
-- Create, An instance will be created for each discovered product.
+- Create.
+An instance will be created for each discovered product.
-- (optional) set publish options
+- (Optional) Set publish options.
-- Publish
+- Publish.

 #### Prepare your CSV File

-The CSV columns should follow the columns specified in your AYON tray publisher [CSV Ingest settings](addon_traypublisher_admin.md#ingest-csv). <br/>
+The CSV columns should match those specified in your AYON tray publisher [CSV Ingest settings](addon_traypublisher_admin.md#ingest-csv).<br/>
-Find example CSV file here: [ay_240319_0001.zip](https://github.com/ynput/ayon-core/files/14651928/ay_240319_0001.zip).
+Find an example CSV file here: [ay_240319_0001.zip](https://github.com/ynput/ayon-core/files/14651928/ay_240319_0001.zip).

 Here's a list of the default columns. *Items with <span style={{color:"red"}}>\*</span> are required (must exist in the CSV file).*